Airlines re-route to avoid Belarus, opposition says journalist beaten

 Belarusian authorities on Tuesday released a transcript of a conversation between the plane and an air traffic controller in which the pilot repeatedly questioned information about the threat before agreeing to land at Minsk.

-The transcript, which Reuters could not independently verify, differs from excerpts previously released by Belarus state TV, which had attributed some of the pilot’s remarks to the controller.
-State TV had pointed to its version to argue that the pilot had asked to land in Minsk, rather than that the controller had advised him to do so.
+The transcript, which Reuters could not independently verify, differs from excerpts previously released by Belarus state TV, which had suggested the pilot had asked to land in Minsk, rather than that the controller had advised him to do so.

-Protasevich and a 23-year-old woman travelling with him were arrested when the plane landed and three other people disembarked the flight in Minsk, suspected by Western countries of being spies involved in the operation.
+Protasevich and his girlfriend Sofia Sagega, 23, were arrested when the plane landed.
+Three other people also disembarked the flight in Minsk, suspected by Western countries of being spies involved in the operation.

 In the video released overnight, Protasevich can be seen seated at a desk in a dark hooded sweatshirt.